Argentine Nationality Options

 For example, if your child was born in Argentina and you need to get a passport for them immediately, you can travel to the nearest airport listed below.
 Similarly, if you have been traveling abroad with your Argentine passport and need to renew it, you can do so at the designated airports in just 15 minutes.

 With our instant service, you can get your passport in just a few hours at certain airports.
-No need for an appointment—just show your ID and complete the simple steps.
+No need for an appointment—just show your National ID (DNI Permanente) and obtain your Argentine Passport in 15 minutes.

 • Travelers: This service is for Argentine Nationals traveling abroad.